alexfernandez/nodecached/README.md

 ### Usage

 You can integrate nodecached into your code as a client.
+It is mostly compatible with node-memcached, so it should be a drop-in replacement.
+Just create a client with a location and options, and use it:

+    var Client = require('nodecached').Client;
+    var client = new Client('localhost:11311', {
+		timeout: 3000,
+	});

+### API

+The API has the following functions.

+#### Client(location, options, callback)

+Create the client.
+* location: a string with the location `host:port`.
+Can also be an array of locations, or an object with {location: weight}.
+Note: weights are ignored right now.

+#### client.get(key, callback)

+Retrieve an object from the server by key, and send to the callback.
+* key: a string with the memcached key.
+* callback: function(error, value) to call with the retrieved value.

+#### client.set(key, value, lifetime, callback)

+Store an object in the server by key.
+* key: a string with the memcached key.
+* value: the object to store.
+* lifetime: max seconds to store.
+* callback: function(error, result) to call, true if stored.

+#### client.delete(key, callback)

+Delete an object from the server by key.
+* key: a string with the memcached key.
+* callback: function(error, result) to call, true if deleted, false otherwise.

 ### Options

 The client accepts some options compatible with node-memcached.

+* `timeout`: ms to wait for a response from the server.

 ## In-memory Cache